-Assessments must be rigorous, aligned to the Common Core State Standards or other appropriate content standards, and approved by your school administration.
-Please see the TAS guidance document for resources on commonly used assessments, and assessments that cannot be used for TAS.
+Assessments must be rigorous, aligned to the DCPS content standards, and approved by your school administration.

 We believe that a teacher's most important responsibility is to ensure that her/his students learn and grow.
 Accordingly, we believe that teachers should be held accountable for the achievement of their students.